 Orazio's clumsy, dogmatic side sure stands out next to his daughter.
 Her intense color, coherent spaces, sweeping forms, and freedom of drawing, leave him entirely behind.
 So do her taut dramas and personal connection to her characters' experience.
+No wonder she cries out loudly and clearly today through such artists as Anna Ostoya.
 Ironically for the Met's theme, the contrast is the exhibition's most lasting contribution.

 Tellingly, her achievement comes with a distinct conception of women as heroines.
 As early as 1609, her Madonna and child reach around each other.
 Her father's figures try for tenderness, but they point every which way.
 Moreover, Artemisia's use of gestures shifts the painting's focus toward their intimacy—and away from Mary's exposed breast.
 In her father's version, that focus of religious doctrine—and male stares—sticks out like it hardly belongs to her anatomy.

 Artemisia's Danaë, penetrated by Zeus in a shower of gold, shivers with excitement.
 Her father sticks Danaë's hand out.
 One can no longer tell if Danaë welcomes the advance or repels it.
 Either way, it reduces a mortal woman's sensual experience to clutching after money, in effect turning her into a whore.